Table of Contents

 - May assist in distinguishing benign from malignant breast phyllodes tumor; may correlate with tumor grade and adverse prognosis in malignant phyllodes tumor (Mod Pathol 2001;14:185, Breast J 2002;8:38, Arch Pathol Lab Med 2006;130:1516)

-- Grading for neuroendocrine tumors of tubular Gastrointestinal tract and pancreas: low
+- Grading for neuroendocrine tumors of tubular gastrointestinal tract and pancreas (low grade: < 3%; intermediate grade: 3 - 20%; high grade: > 20%)

 - Please note that there is a small subgroup of well differentiated neuroendocrine tumors that show > 20% Ki67 and are thus categorized as grade 3

-- These tumors show prognosis intermediated between conventional grade 2 and grade 3 and are less chemosensitive than conventional grade 3 tumors ( Lloyd: WHO Classification of Tumours of Endocrine Organs, 4th Edition, 2017, Amin: AJCC Cancer Staging Manual, 8th Edition, 2018)
+- These tumors show prognosis intermediate between conventional grade 2 tumors and poorly differentiated neuroendocrine carcinomas and are less chemosensitive than neuroendocrine carcinomas (Amin: AJCC Cancer Staging Manual, 8th Edition, 2018)

 - Useful in histological grading of soft tissue sarcomas (World J Surg Oncol 2016;14:110)